Florida Politician Slams Beach Reopenings: ‘When A Person Doesn’t Believe In Science, They Do Dumb Things’

 A number of local leaders have moved to reopen beaches in Florida, including both Duval and St. Johns Counties and the city of Mexico Beach.
 Beaches were reopened only for what were deemed “essential activities,” including running, fishing, and surfing.
 Hours of the beaches are limited and sunbathing is prohibited, with police stationed on some beaches to enforce the restrictions, The Daily Beast reported.

-Many joined Hardy in criticizing both the state for reopening beaches and people who flocked to them this week, with many sharing pictures and videos on Twitter with the hashtag #FloridaMorons.
+Many joined Hardy in criticizing both the state for reopening beaches and people flocking to them this week, with some sharing pictures and videos on Twitter along with the hashtag #FloridaMorons.
 Miami Mayor Francis Suarez, who had already contracted coronavirus, also said that the decision to reopen beaches was “very concerning” and noted that cases of the virus were still on the rise across the state.
-There were more than 25,000 confirmed cases and 740 deaths through Saturday, with close to 3,500 people hospitalized across the state.
+There were more than 25,000 confirmed cases and 740 deaths through Saturday, with close to 3,500 people hospitalized across Florida.